ChatBoat/ChatBoat-SGuard_SCDFXIBM/README.md

 > As we emerge stronger from COVID-19, how might we leverage technology to evolve emergency response and public safety strategies to enhance the capability and resilience of SCDF to respond better in a pandemic situation?

-In recent times, the SCDF has had a paradigm shift towards crowdsourcing first responders as a novel public safety strategy to improve emergency response.
-This is most prominent in SCDF’s [MyResponder App](https://www.scdf.gov.sg/home/community-volunteers/mobile-applications), through which SCDF can engage Certified First Responders (CFRs).
-When a medical emergency occurs and 995 is called, SCDF can call upon a CFR to provide help in the 5 to 10 min window before they arrive.
+SCDF is undergoing a paradigm shift towards crowdsourcing first responders as a novel public safety strategy to improve emergency response.
+This is most prominent in SCDF’s [myResponder App](https://www.scdf.gov.sg/home/community-volunteers/mobile-applications), through which SCDF can engage Certified First Responders (CFRs).
+When 995 is called, SCDF calls upon CFRs to provide help in the 5-10 min window before they arrive.

-However, there have been problems faced with regards to uptake - As of July 2019, only 46,689 people have the app installed, and only 24.1% of the users actually respond [[1]](#reference-1).
-This strategy also requires all cases to go through the SCDF before reaching the CFRs, taking slightly more precious time.
+However, there have been uptake problems - As of July 2019, only 46,689 people have the app installed, and only 24.1% of the users actually respond [[1]](#reference-1).
+This strategy also requires all cases to go through SCDF before reaching the CFRs, taking slightly more precious time.

-Additionally, due to circuit breakers and crowd restrictions during pandemic situations, there are 2 new problems:
+Additionally, in pandemic situations, there are 2 new problems:

-- emptier places means more time is taken for someone to notice a medical emergency.
+- emptier places means it takes more time for someone to notice a medical emergency.
-- fewer first responders outside means it is less likely for a first responder to be near enough to the emergency site to offer help.
+- fewer CFRs outside means it is unlikely for one to be near enough to the emergency site to offer help.

 ## Our Solution